Walk in shower ideas – 14 ways to add a little luxury to every day bathing experience

 Jacky is an experienced homes writer and editor.
 She has written hundreds of articles for various titles helping readers make the best home design choices, and spends her days interviewing interiors industry experts to bring the latest ideas to her readers.
 For this piece she spoke to the world's best bathroom designers, studios and brands to compile fresh walk-in shower looks to inspire.

-Walk-in shower ideas
+14 walk-in shower ideas

-1. Recess fixtures for a streamlined space
+4. Choose recess fixtures for a streamlined space

 With the aim of getting a walk-in shower into a compact space, designer Katie Agombar of West One Bathrooms knew she had to employ a few design tricks and small bathroom tile ideas.